pratishrai/doraemon/README.md

 **Fun**

 `-meme` - Get a random meme from reddit.
-`-gif <query>` - Get a random GIF from tanor on the specified query.
+`-gif <query>` - Get a random GIF from tenor on the specified query.

 **Reactions**